cbefus/Eynnyd/docs/source/guide/tutorials/error_handlers.rst

             .add_response_interceptor("/hello", log_response)\
             .build()

-As you can see, this :ref:`Interceptor` should run for all requests by using the root path "/".
+As you can see, this :term:`Interceptor` should run for all requests by using the root path "/".

 Writing a Error Handling Method
 -------------------------------